 - Between the production team and the interpretation technicians

 - Between the technician in each room and the interpreters’ team leader

 - Between the moderator of each session (whether on-site or virtual) and the interpreters’ team leader.

 Take account of technical constraints

-- Virtual meetings are tiring, the participants will have a limited attention span.
-Schedule short sessions of a maximum of 2 hours and plan plenty of breaks.
+- Virtual meetings are tiring, so the participants will have a limited attention span.
+Schedule short sessions of a maximum of two hours and plan plenty of breaks.
 Bear in mind also that more interpreters will be needed if there are several sessions in the same day.

 - If you are creating a hub with several booths be sure to choose a quiet location.
 The microphones pick up all ambient noises, disturbing listeners.

 - If presentations are shown during virtual sessions, don’t forget to embed the image of the speaker next to their slides.

 To optimise sound quality, ask remote speakers

 - To connect with an Ethernet cable, which is more stable than WiFi